ImamHossainRoni/EyeSheild/README.md

-# 🪬 EyeShield : A VSCode Theme
+# 🪬 EyeShield : Elevate your coding experience with a developer-friendly, eye-pleasing theme.

-A Dark, Clean, Minimal VSCode Theme

-A Visual Studio Code theme built by Imam Hossain Roni
+---
 ![EyeShield, a a VSCode theme](./extras/js.png)
+---

 ## Installation